where’s iago? by susan neville

 It seems in my fiction and my manuscripts Lolo–and Cornbread Baca too I suppose–acts as my Iago acting and reacting in a very human way to the world around him.
 He’s my trigger or my tool to create urgency.
 She also goes on to resolve: “Something needs to cause those tensions to erupt into time.
 This day, this story.”
 And so something has to expose the illusion and the Iago character or force should do that, creating the “hard truths” that make fiction satisfying.
 Well, my notes are breaking down and I’m tired.
 I’m sure I’m not doing this fine essay justice.
 So I’ll stop there for now and I hope to get to the next essay soon…

-john paul jaramillo
+Published by john paul jaramillo

-John Paul Jaramillo’s debut story collection The House of Order was named a 2013 Int’l Latino Book Award Finalist, and his most recent work Little Mocos is now available from Twelve Winters Press.
+John Paul Jaramillo holds an MFA in creative writing from Oregon State University and he is the author of the novels Carlos Montoya and Little Mocos, and the story collection The House of Order — a 2013 Latino Book Award Finalist for Best First Book.
 In 2013 Latino Boom: An Anthology of U.S. Latino Literature listed Jaramillo as one of its Top 10 New Latino Authors to Watch and Read.
-He is currently a professor of composition and literature at Lincoln Land College-Springfield, Illinois.
+Currently, Jaramillo works as Professor of English at Lincoln Land Community College in Springfield, Illinois.

-One thought on “where’s iago? by susan neville”
+One thought on “where’s iago? by susan neville

 Leave a Reply